pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-staticmethod-argument"+OR+"W0211")

 ### [W0212](#W0212) (protected-access)<a name="W0212"></a>
-Access to a protected member %s of a client class
+Access to a protected member %s of a client class.

 Used when a protected member (i.e. class member with a name beginning with an underscore) is access outside the class or a descendant of the class where it's defined.

 **:x: Incorrect code**